A mathematical programming-based solution method for the nonstationary inventory problem under correlated demand: A new approach for nonstationary inventory problems under the receding horizon control

 Let $\zeta_{it}$ denote the value of random variable $d_{it}$, for $t=\{i, \ldots, j\}$.
-Since the only replenishment is placed at the beginning of period $i$, the closing inventory level of period t must equal to the order-up-to-level at the beginning of period $i$, minus the demand convolution over periods $i, \ldots, t$, i.e. $I_t=S_i-\zeta_{it}$.
-Therefore, the expected excess back-orders of period $t$ in Eq. (\ref{ffunction}) can be reformulated as,
+Consider a replenishment cycle $i, \ldots, t$, in which the only replenishment is placed at the beginning of period $i$.
+The inventory level at the end of period $t$ must be equal to the order-up-to-level at the beginning of period $i$, minus the demand convolution over periods $i, \ldots, t$, i.e. $I_t=S_i-\zeta_{it}$.
+Therefore, the expected on-hand stock at the end of period $t$ in Eq. (\ref{ffunction}) can be reformulated in the form of the complementary of the first order loss function,